Whiplash Symptoms – Guide To Signs Of Whiplash

-It is important to remember that most of these symptoms overlap with other conditions, which means that the presence of any of the above symptoms does not necessarily mean that you have whiplash injury.
-Getting medical advice from a qualified profession is important in order to get an accurate diagnosis.
+It is important to remember that most of these symptoms overlap with other conditions, which means that the presence of any of the above symptoms does not necessarily mean that you have a whiplash injury.
+Getting medical advice from a qualified professional is important to get an accurate diagnosis.

-Painkillers and anti-inflammatory tablets are usually sufficient to treat milder symptoms.
-Gentle neck exercises are usually also recommended in order to ensure that the area stays flexible does not get stiffer.
+Painkillers and anti-inflammatory medication are usually sufficient to treat milder symptoms of whiplash.
+Muscle relaxers can also reduce the pain associated with whiplash.
+Gentle neck exercises are usually also recommended to ensure that the area stays flexible does not get stiffer.

 The treatment can be a little more complicated in more serious cases.
 In addition to pain meds, ongoing physiotherapy is often required to manage the main and increase flexibility.

 The number of slight injuries as a result of road traffic accidents is on the decline, according to the Department of Transport Reported Road Casualties annual report.
 However, in 2019 there were still 125,461 slight injuries reported to the police following RTAs.
 This is a decrease of 5% from 2018 and a decrease of 33% from 2009.

 As the graph below shows, car occupants made up the largest proportion of slight injuries in RTAs in 2019.
 This may be partly because vulnerable road users are more likely to be seriously injured or even killed on the road than occupants of a car.

 Whiplash cannot be prevented entirely.
 As with any other injury, when a certain set of factors come together, it results in an injury.
 These things cannot be avoided completely, but some things can be done to reduce the likelihood.